MisanthropicBit/neotest-busted/README.md

 instead to use another test runner so that bugs in `neotest-busted` won't affect its own tests.

+#### Q: Can I use `neotest-busted` with pure lua libraries (no neovim)?

+This is not currently possible so please open an issue if you would like this feature to be implemented.

 ## Inspiration

 * [Using Neovim as Lua interpreter with Luarocks](https://zignar.net/2023/01/21/using-luarocks-as-lua-interpreter-with-luarocks/)